Device-independent randomness expansion against quantum side information

-Before the start of the main experiment, a systematic experimental calibration is implemented to predetermine several parameters mentioned in the protocol, which yields a CHSH game score of $0.750809$.
-We find that for $\gamma=1.008\times10^{-4}$, corresponding to an average input entropy rate of $0.0017$ bits per round, we would expect to witness randomness expansion with a soundness error (see the Methods) of $5.74\times10^{-8}$ after at least $2.91\times10^{12}$ rounds (open circle in Fig.~\ref{fig:EAT2}), i.e., the randomness produced in the experiment surpasses the consumed entropy after this number of rounds (see the Supplementary Information, Section~III.A).
-The experimental time taken to get expansion is about $600$ times shorter than with the previous performance of our platform\cite{Liu2}.
+Before the start of the main experiment, a systematic experimental calibration is implemented and some calculations are performed to predetermine several parameters that are mentioned in the protocol.
+The calibration yielded a CHSH game score of $0.752487$, and we compute that for $\gamma_{\mathrm{opt}}=3.393\times10^{-4}$, which corresponds to an average input entropy rate of $0.0049$ bits per round, randomness expansion with a soundness error (Methods) of $3.09\times10^{-12}$ can be witnessed after at least $8.951\times10^{10}$ rounds (Figure~\ref{fig:EAT2}a, cross), that is, the randomness produced in the experiment surpasses the consumed entropy after this number of rounds (Appendix Section~C.1).